 delving into the computer graphics pipeline, openGL, projection and viewing techniques and illumination models to delve further into your

 In semesters one and two you will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
-In Real-time Rendering you will explore the graphics pipeline, GPUs as well as a variety of shading, illumination and rendering techniques.
+In Real-Time Rendering you will explore the graphics pipeline, GPUs as well as a variety of shading, illumination and rendering techniques.
 The Augmented Reality module equips students with a solid background in alternative 3-D compositing techniques.
 You will learn to develop interactive applications on both PC and mobile devices.
-The third core strand module explores Real-time Animation techniques which in addition to introducing blending, kinematics and motion capture will involve three programming assignments and the development of an project proposal in real-time animation.
-Finally, Option 1 allows you to once again broaden your core skills in augmented & virtual reality with a module chosen from the other strands in this MSc programme.
+The third core strand module explores Real-Time Animation techniques which in addition to introducing blending, kinematics and motion capture will involve three programming assignments and the development of an project proposal in real-time animation.
+Finally, option 1 and 2 allows you to once again broaden your core skills in augmented & virtual reality with a module chosen from the other strands in this MSc programme.